dryuvrajk/ai-enabled-airport-disease-modelling/README.md

 # AI Enabled Edge-based control of disease propagation through the world-wide airport network

+NOTE: Please download DATA.zip and extract it to access files.

 ## Abstract

 Airplanes serve as vital transportation in a highly globalized and